Some implications between Grothendieck's anabelian conjectures: Affine curves

-is fully faithful for $n$ big enough, and passing to the limit the same is true for $\hat{X}$.
-Now assume the section conjecture holds for proper hyperbolic curves, then it holds for proper hyperbolic orbicurves thanks to \autoref{eq}.
-If $X$ is hyperbolic, $\rchi(X_{n})<0$ for $n$ big enough, and the same argument shows that $\hat{X}(k)\to\Pi_{X/k}(k)$ is bijective, thus we get \autoref{propen}.
+is fully faithful for $n$ big enough, and passing to the limit the same is true for $\hat{U}$.
+If the section conjecture holds for proper hyperbolic curves, the section map is an equivalence for $U_{n}$ thanks to \autoref{eq}.
+Passing to the limit, the section map is an equivalence for $\hat{U}$, and thus the section conjecture holds for $U$. \end{proof}